Creamy Sausage Pasta Skillet (Easy & Quick)

 2. Make the Sausage Tomato Sauce

-Heat oil in a saucepan over medium.
+Heat oil in a saucepan over medium heat.
 Sauté the onions and garlic until soft, about 3 minutes.
 Add sausage roll; cook and crumble the sausage until no longer pink, about 5 – 8 minutes.
 Add in the tomato sauce, diced tomatoes, and hot red pepper flakes (if using); mix to combine—season with salt and pepper to taste.
 Let it cook for 2 minutes, then pour in the heavy cream and butter; stir to combine; cook for 2 – 3 minutes.

 3. Combine